hazzazi/hello-world/HowTo.md

 When introducing channels, the architecture looks as:
 ![alt text](/path/img.jpg)

-For more information, please refer to the references.
+proFor more information, please refer to the references.

 #### Channel setup
 1. In your same environment, first install channels: